 How many butterflies did you see in the past year?
 Not very many, right?
 You can attract a surprising variety of butterflies to your landscape with a butterfly garden.

 Back in my hitchhiking days (the 1970s), I saw millions of butterflies along the Interstate.
 They would litter the side of the freeway and create colorful clouds in the air.
 In my own insect-friendly yard, however, I saw no more than a dozen butterflies last year.
 What happened?

 Butterflies have been around for 56 million years, but times are hard.
 Habitat loss, pollution, pesticide use, invasive species, rising temperatures, and interruptions in their food web all make life difficult for butterflies.
 Butterflies are particularly hard hit because many of them rely on a single plant species as hosts for their eggs and offspring.

+Which butterfly species are native to your neighborhood?
+How are they faring?
 Imagine what would happen if everyone added just one butterfly-friendly plant to their landscape.

 Most of the plants used in butterfly gardens are insectary plants.
 Insectary plants are those with the color, shape, and height that appeal to butterflies and other beneficial insects.
 Common insectary plants include the following:

 Members of the sunflower family (Asteraceae) also make good insectary plants.
 The problem with these generic lists is that many of these plants are non-natives, which can cause problems.
 Even though these plants provide nectar and pollen for adults, they can actually devastate local butterfly populations because the adults see food for themselves and lay eggs nearby.
 When those eggs hatch, the larvae have nothing to eat.
 Put simply, these might or might not be the plants your butterflies need.
 Or they might be perfect.